Phu1237/vscode-vs-browser/README.md

 ## Usage

 - Open command palette (`Ctrl+Shift+P`) & enter "`VS Browser: Start Browser`"
-- All extension settings are `disable by default` so remember to update extension settings for a better experience
+- All extension settings are `disable by default`, you should update extension settings for a better experience

 ## Extension Settings